camilogarciabotero/GeneFinder.jl/docs/src/simplecodingrule.md

  0
 ```

-In this case, the sequence has 20 ORFs and only 3 of them are classified as coding sequences.
+In this case, the sequence has 20 ORFIs and only 3 of them are classified as coding sequences.
 The classification is based on the *log-odds ratio* decision rule and the transition probability models of *E. coli* CDS and No-CDS.
-The `log_odds_ratio_decision_rule` method will return a boolean vector with the classification of each ORF in the sequence.
-Now we can simply filter the ORFs that are coding sequences:
+The `log_odds_ratio_decision_rule` method will return a boolean vector with the classification of each ORFI in the sequence.
+Now we can simply filter the ORFIs that are coding sequences:

 ```julia
 orfs = filter(orf -> iscoding(orf), orfsdna)